erkanemre81/seattle_airbnb/README.md

 # File Descriptions

-You can find main data as csv file and analysis file as ipynb format
+You can find main data as csv file and analysis file as ipynb format.

 # Blog Post on Medium

-The findings and visualizations are presented along with all the comments in the blog post
+The findings and visualizations are presented along with all the comments in the blog post...

 # Licensing, Authors, Acknowledgements

 I would like to express my acknowledgement to Kaggle for providing the valuable dataset used in this project. here is dataset link: https://www.kaggle.com/datasets/airbnb/seattle

-Licence is public domain
+Licence is public domain.